Turquoise in “Burnt City”

 2 )Turquoise:

-First of all, the turquoise craftsman buys unusable turquoise particles from the turquoise workshops or the turquoise mines of Mashhad, Neishabour, and Damghan.
+First of all, the turquoise craftsman buys unusable turquoise particles from the turquoise workshops or mines of Mashhad, Neishabour, and Damghan.
 Since these particles are associated with some soil and ordinary particles, they are first separated and cleaned from other wastes.
 Then, the turquoise particles are separated from each other according to their size and so-called granulation, so that in the construction of each turquoise product, a turquoise piece is used that is more suitable for the turquoise work surface.

 In the next step, heat the desired object (about 30 degrees Celsius) and while heating the parts to be turquoise, sprinkle “walnut varnish” so that the varnish powder is almost melted and covers the surface of the relevant part.
 While the lacquer is still soft and molten on the surface of the object and has a sticky state, some turquoise particles are prepared according to the required size.
 The stones should be placed next to each other so that there is no gap between them as much as possible.

 To fill the possible gaps between the turquoise stones, they increase the heat a little (about 40 degrees Celsius) and sprinkle another amount of lacquer powder on the stones until the lacquer layer melts, and then try adding smaller stones.
 They do this so that the stones are completely in place and so-called sit on it.
 This is usually done with the help of hands.
 In this way, they press on the surface of the turquoise by hand to adhere well to the work surface.
 After cooling the object, the lacquer parts become hard and stiff.
 After this stage, the parts covered with varnish and turquoise stone are “sanded” by sanding stone so that the additional parts of the varnish and the small protrusions of the stones are rubbed and polished.
-It is here that the turquoise and lacquer stones of almost black (dark brown) color appear between the distances of the stones.
+It is here that the turquoise and lacquer stones of almost black (dark brown) colour appear between the distances of the stones.

 At the end of this stage, if there is any confusion in parts of the work surface, the object is heated again and the cast parts are repaired with small stones and lacquer powder, and then the work surface is sanded and polished.
 Sometimes the restoration is done with a kind of turquoise putty prepared with “mel” oil and azure paint.